BAJAJ BROKING

 What Is IPO Lock-Up Period

-What an IPO lock-up period is, its purpose, typical duration, and how it affects stock prices post-IPO.
-Discover the implications for investors and the regulatory framework in India.
+Understand what an IPO lock-up period is, its purpose, typical duration, and impact on stock prices.
+Learn its implications for investors and the regulatory framework in India.

 investment-card-icon